duartegroup/autodE/README.md

 ## Development

+There is a [slack workspace](autodeworkspace.slack.com) for development and discussion - please [email me](mailto:tom.young@chem.ox.ac.uk?subject=autodE%20slack) to be added.
 Pull requests are very welcome but must pass all the unit tests prior to being merged.
 Please write code and tests!
 See the [todo list](https://github.com/duartegroup/autodE/projects/1) for features on the horizon.
 Bugs and feature requests should be raised on the [issue page](https://github.com/duartegroup/autodE/issues).